 Exactly What (and When) to Eat to Be Your Healthiest, By a Bestselling Doctor

 Dr. Joel Fuhrman wrote the bestselling book Eat to Live back in 2003 and it changed lives.
-Billed as a diet for "fast and sustained weight loss," it taught readers how to think about food in a new way: As nutrient-dense packages that would help their bodies operate at their highest levels, by fueling them with the best quality vegetables, fruits, and seek calories that carry a benefit as well as energy.
+Billed as a diet for "fast and sustained weight loss," it taught readers how to think about food in a new way: As nutrient-dense packages that would help their bodies operate at their highest levels, by fueling them with the best quality vegetables, fruits, legumes and whole grains – and seek calories that carry a nutritional or health benefit as well as energy.
 The purpose was to help the population lose weight and be healthier, both.
 He created what he calls "the Nutritarian diet," which is a nutrient-rich diet style that sets it apart from other diets.
 He writes in his new book, Eat for Life:

 "By paying attention not just to vitamins and minerals, but also to the thousands of other phytonutrients—that is, the beneficial chemicals found in plants—that are essential for maximizing immune function, such a diet style can have a profound effect on extending healthspan (meaning the number of hears we can expect to be healthy) and lifespan."